washingtonpost/ArcAds/README.md

 ## SRA Single Request Architecture
 SRA architecture Functions will allow all ads to go out in one single ad call.
 The functions are presented in the order they should be called:

 1. setPageLevelTargeting(key, value): sets targeting parameters- applied to all ads on the page.
-Extracting common targetinig values is recommended in order to avoid repeating targeting for each ad in the single ad call.
+Extracting common targeting values is recommended in order to avoid repeating targeting for each ad in the single ad call.
 1. setAdsBlockGate(): “closes” the gate - as ads are added, calls do not go out.
 This allows ads configurations to accumulated to be set out later, together all at once.
 1. reserveAd(params): accumulates ads to be sent out later.
-This functions is called once per one ad.
+This function is called once per one ad.
 1. releaseAdsBlockGate(): “opens” the gate - allows an ad call to go out.
 1. sendSingleCallAds(): registers all the ads added via reserveAd(), and sends out a single ad call (SRA call) containing all the ads information that has been added so far via reserveAd().

-To add more new ads repeat steps 1-5 as needed.
+To add more ads, repeat steps 1-5 as needed.

 NOTE: Prebid is supported for SRA.
 Amazon A9/TAM is not supported for SRA and will need to be implemented at a future date.

 NOTE: ArcAds SRA implementation calls enableSingleRequest() which means that when using pubads lazyLoad functions together with SRA, when the first ad slot comes within the viewport specified by the fetchMarginPercent parameter, the call for that ad and all other ad slots is made.
-If different behavior is desired after the inital SRA call is made, an outside lazy loading library may be used to manage the calls for regsterAd, reserveAd and other calls.
+If different behavior is desired after the initial SRA call is made, an outside lazy loading library may be used to manage the calls for regsterAd, reserveAd and other calls.

 ## Developer Tools
-There's a series developer tools availble, to get started run `yarn install`.
+There's a series developer tools available, to get started run `yarn install`.

 | Command  | Description |
 | ------------- | ------------- |